Menu

 3) Welcome Video and SmarTigr to improve Patients’ Admission Process

-For patients who aren’t familiar with modern healthcare facilities, hospital environments can be confusing and even frightening.
+Hospital environments can be confusing and even frightening for patients unfamiliar with modern healthcare facilities.
 It is commonly noted that the majority of patients and families are totally unaware of the admission procedures or what to expect for a multiple-day stay at the hospital.

 Since the admission process is the starting point of inpatient services, a confusing experience at this stage results in dissatisfaction or a negative perception of patients about the healthcare services.